-The financial statements have been prepared in accordance with modified cash basis of accounting.
+The financial statements have been prepared in accordance with modified cash basis of accounting where except for cash advance.
 Under this basis of accounting, receipts are recognised when funds are received in cash rather than when earned and payments are recognised when made rather than when incurred.
-This is a comprehensive basis of accounting that is designed to meet the requirements of the Project and its donors; it is not designed to produce financial statements that are compatible with International Financial Reporting Standards or other prominent generally accepted accounting principles b) Equipment c) Cash d) Foreign exchange
+This is a comprehensive basis of accounting that is designed to meet the requirements of the Project and its donors; it is not designed to produce financial statements that are compatible with International Financial Reporting Standards or other prominent generally accepted accounting principles.

+b) Equipment